 After having been involved with teaching and thinking about food for over than 10 years, I am completely convinced that the art of Italian cooking is to extract flavor from food rather than adding flavor through elaboration.
 This is the ultimate discovery of modern Italian cuisine.
 Not the foams, not the rare ingredients, not the… Continue reading roasted rosemary mushroom parcels

 There are days you simply have no time, right?
 Somewhat you are too tired to even shop for food.
 I have been there many times, but saddest thing after a hellish day is to get a bowl of cereal or instant soup for dinner.
 So, here is my revenge to a hurried day.… Continue reading porcini mushrooms sauce with lots of red wine

-The Neapolitan SARTU’ is a sophisticated timbale of rice filled with cheese, vegetables and meat.
-The name Sartù originates from a silver table centerpiece or surtout, used by the Naples’ nobility to serve the most important dish of a formal dinner.
-Rice, imported into Italy by the Spaniards in the XIV century, had been snobbed… Continue reading sartù alla napoletana
+The Neapolitan sartù is a sophisticated timbale – a luxury casserole – made with rice and filled with cheese, vegetables, and meat.
+The name sartù originates from a silver table centerpiece or surtout, used by the Naples’ nobility to serve the most important dish of a formal dinner.
+Rice was imported into peninsular Italy in… Continue reading Neapolitan rice sartù

 SAUTEED MUSHROOMS.
 Trifolare is a classic Italian method of cooking thinly sliced vegetables with garlic, olive oil, and parsley.
 Mushrooms trifolati make a quick and light side dish that goes with almost everything.
 Recipe 450 gr.
 (1 pound) mushrooms, cleaned and finely sliced 1 garlic clove, minced 1 bunch flat leaf parsley finely chopped salt… Continue reading funghi trifolati